agabriele73/agabriele73/README.md

 # Hello World, I'm Alfonso 👋

-## I'm a creator both at my desk and in the Kitchen! 😄
+## a creator both at my desk and in the Kitchen! 😄

 <!--
 **agabriele73/agabriele73** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.